khaliqgant/remotee-sync/README.md

 when exporting and importing.
 It is important to note that command line arguments always override config file settings.
 The name of the file must be remotee-sync.json
-* An example config file would look like this:
+* An multiple environment config example file would look like this:

 ```
 {